Generalized Label Enhancement with Sample Correlations: Introduction

-Here, we aim to employ the intrinsic global sample correlations to obtain an exact label distribution recovering.
-Since the low-rank representation (LRR) \cite{liu2012robust} can unearth the global structure of the whole feature space, it is expected to achieve a promising LE performance by employing LRR to supervise the label distribution recovering process.
-To this end, a novel Label Enhancement with Sample Correlations, termed LESC, is proposed in this paper.
-The proposed method imposes a low-rank constraint on the data subspace representation to capture the global relationship of all instances.
+Accordingly, a Label Enhancement with Sample Correlations, termed LESC, is proposed in this paper.
+To be specific, the proposed method imposes a low-rank constraint on the data subspace representation to capture the global relationship of all instances.
 Clearly, LRR is employed to benefit the LE performance by exploiting the intrinsic sample correlations in the feature space from a global perspective \cite{liu2011latent,yin2015laplacian,zheng2019feature,zheng2020constrained}.
 Since both labels are also the semantic features of data samples, it is natural and intuitive to transfer the constructed low-rank structure in the feature space to the label space smoothly.
 More importantly, by extending on the investigation of sample correlations employed in our previous work \cite{tang2020label}, this paper also proposes a generalized Label Enhancement with Sample Correlations, dubbed gLESC for short.
-This method can jointly explore the implicit information in both the feature space and the label space by employing a tensor-Singular Value Decomposition (t-SVD) \cite{kilmer2013tsvd} based low-rank tensor constraint.
+This method can jointly investigate the implicit information in both the feature space and the label space by leveraging the tensor-Singular Value Decomposition (t-SVD) \cite{kilmer2013tsvd} based low-rank tensor constraint.
 Actually, the sample correlations simply obtained from the feature space is not the optimal choice for label distributions recovering, since excessive ineffective information, which is useless for LE, is also contained in the feature space.
 For example, regarding to the facial emotion labels, the sample correlations information of gender and identity in the feature space may hinder the recovering process of LE.
 To address this problem, the existing logical labels are also leverage to attain the desired and intrinsic sample correlations, which can be more suitable for LE.
 It is clear that samples with similar label distributions have similar logical labels, but not vice versa.
 Figuratively speaking, by imposing a t-SVD based low-rank tensor constraint on both the feature space and label space jointly, logical labels play a role to remove unwanted information.
 Once the desired sample correlations are attained, they are leveraged to supervise the recovering process of LE, and optimal recovered label distributions can be achieved after LE.